iPhantasmic/CS203-Locus/README.md

 - [Vercel](https://vercel.com/)

 ## **API Documentation**
-> To find out more about our API endpoints, you can look at our detailed documentation [here](https://documenter.getpostman.com/view/18381783/UVCBB4he)
+> To find out more about our API endpoints, you can look at our detailed documentation [here](https://documenter.getpostman.com/view/18381783/UVCBB4he).

 ## Future Considerations
 - Scheduling algorithm for organisers to have an overview of venues that are available for the time of event
-- Inclusion of a TraceTogether API that allows us to consolidate all the possible event spaces in Singapore
+- Inclusion of a TraceTogether API that allows us to consolidate all the possible event spaces in Singapore, this would then support the scheduling algorithm by ensuring the event locations are unique
 - Attendance taking using Event Ticket QR code